dapuru/zfsbackup/README.md

 <br>
 Optional:
-- Folder "restore" (scripts to mount and unmount the backup HDD on a linux maschine; not needed if you use the script for TrueNas)
+- Folder "restore" (scripts to mount and unmount the backup HDD on a linux maschine; not needed if you use the script for TrueNas) <br>
-- Folder "homebackup" (helper scripts to run in my local Linux maschine to backup the home folder; not needed if you use the script for TrueNas)
+- Folder "homebackup" (helper scripts to run in my local Linux maschine to backup the home folder; not needed if you use the script for TrueNas) <br>

 ## Usage
 - configure the devd-rule, and change the config in truenas-poolbackup-conf.env to suit your needs